Join the Technical Steering Committee¶

 kedro-developers team on the Kedro GitHub organisation

 Voting can change project maintainers and decide on the future of Kedro.
-The TSC leads it as voting maintainers of Kedro.
-The voting period is one week and is either performed on GitHub discussions or through a pull request.
+The TSC leads the process as voting maintainers of Kedro.
+The voting period is one week and via a GitHub discussion or through a pull request.

 Other issues or proposals¶